videojs/video.js/docs/guides/react.md

     }
   }, [options]);

-  // Dispose VjsPlayer when functional component actually unmount React.useEffect(() => {
+  // Dispose the Video.js player when the functional component unmounts React.useEffect(() => {
     return () => {
       if (playerRef.current) {